Gwent High Sheriffs’ Community Fund

 The event is run in partnership with the Office of the Police and Crime Commissioner for Gwent.

-Shortlisted applicants will be invited to attend our annual grant making event on 19th February 2022.
-The 2022 event will be held in a location in Torfaen County.
+Shortlisted applicants will be invited to attend our annual grant making event on 2nd March 2024.
+The 2024 event will be held in a location in Caerphilly.
 Please make sure a representative from your organisation is available on this date before applying.

 Who can apply?